-Women of childbearing potential / Contraception in males and females

-Women of childbearing potential must use effective contraception during treatment with pemetrexed.
+Contraception in males and females Women of childbearing potential must use effective contraception during treatment with Pemetrexed and for 6 months following completion of treatment.
 Pemetrexed can have genetically damaging effects.
-Sexually mature males are advised not to father a child during the treatment and up to 6 months thereafter.
-Contraceptive measures or abstinence are recommended.
+Sexually mature males are advised not to father a child during the treatment and up to 3 months thereafter.
+Contraceptive measures or abstinence are recommende

-Pregnancy

-There are no data from the use of pemetrexed in pregnant women but pemetrexed, like other antimetabolites, is suspected to cause serious birth defects when administered during pregnancy.
-Animal studies have shown reproductive toxicity (see section 5.3).
-Pemetrexed should not be used during pregnancy unless clearly necessary, after a careful consideration of the needs of the mother and the risk for the foetus (see section 4.4).
+Pregnancy There are no data from the use of Pemetrexed in pregnant women but Pemetrexed, like other anti-metabolites, is suspected to cause serious birth defects when administered during pregnancy.
+Animal studies necessary, after a careful consideration of the needs of the mother and the risk for the foetus (see section 4.4).